kubedb/docs/docs/guides/ferretdb/concepts/ferretdb.md

 ### spec.deletionPolicy

-`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Pgpool` CR or which resources KubeDB should keep or delete when you delete `Pgpool` CR.
+`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `FerretDB` CR or which resources KubeDB should keep or delete when you delete `FerretDB` CR.
 KubeDB provides following four deletion policies:

 - DoNotTerminate
 - Delete